metagov/daostar/DAOIPs/daoip-3.md

 }
 ```

 In particular, note all DAOIP-3 attestations take the form of verifiable credentials as per the the [W3C verifiable credential specification](https://w3c.github.io/vc-data-model/), where attestations are made about a subject via the `credentialSubject` object.
-In addition to the mandatory fields of a verifiable credential (`type`, `issuer`, and `credentialSubject`), note the mandatory inclusion of an `expirationDate` field on every attestation as well as `attestationURI`, which is the URI or request through which someone can reproduce the attestation.
+In addition to the mandatory fields of a verifiable credential (`type`, `issuer`, and `credentialSubject`). note the mandatory inclusion of the URI or API request through which someone can reproduce the attestation.
+All attestations SHOULD include an `expirationDate` field.

 Other fields in the attestation, including additional properties of `credentialSubject`, should follow the schema specified by the attestation type.